 Backpacking through South Africa is one of the best ways to see this diverse and beautiful country.
 Not only are there a range of affordable options, but they are also located in some of the most scenic parts of South Africa’s 11 provinces.

-In preparation for a trip that I’m planning, I decided to do some digging to see which backpackers are top-rated on review and booking sites like Accommodation Direct.
+In preparation for a trip that I’m planning, I decided to research the top-rated backpackers in South Africa on booking sites like Accommodation Direct.
 The more I travel, the more I find myself checking to see what other travellers are saying about a backpacker’s before I book.
 This is mainly a result of checking into a dodgy ass hostel in India, my passport getting stolen out of another hostel in Thailand and a few other horror stories over the past two years.

 So if you are planning a backpacking trip through South Africa, and you are still deciding where to stay, here are 10 of the top-rated backpackers in South Africa!

 Table of Contents

 - 2 2.
 The Backpack Shack in Mossel Bay